-For those seeking a ballpark figure, melee diamonds generally hover between $300-400 per carat for those with an average grade.
+Melee diamonds can be worth a significant amount of money, depending on the quality of the diamonds and the demand for them.
+For those seeking melee diamond prices, a ballpark figure is generally hovering between $300-400 per carat for those with an average grade.
 But diamonds, being the varied gems they are, can sometimes break this mold.
-If you're looking at top-tier melee diamonds—those boasting VVS/VS clarity grades and colors surpassing the H or I range—you might find their cost reaching up to $1,000 per carat.
+If you're looking at top-tier melee diamonds—those boasting VVS/VS clarity grades and colors surpassing the H or I range—you might find their price reaching up to $1,000 per carat.

 Melee Diamonds FAQs

-Melee diamonds can be worth a significant amount of money, depending on the quality of the diamonds and the demand for them.
 Like other diamonds, the value of melee diamonds is based on a combination of factors, including the cut, color, clarity, and carat weight of the diamonds.
-High-quality melee diamonds that are a VG+ cut , have a high color and clarity rating, and are a larger size (in terms of carat weight) will generally be more valuable.
+High-quality melee diamonds that are a VG+ cut, have a high color and clarity rating and are a larger size (in terms of carat weight) will generally be more valuable.
 Melee diamonds are a cost-effective way to add sparkle and detail to a piece of jewelry.

 What is the size range of our diamond melee?

 The size range of our melee diamonds is roughly 0.002 – 0.3 carats.
 While the size and weight of the melee diamond play a role in its worth, other factors such as cut, color, and clarity will impact its value.